timotholt/sba/README.md

 My SBA project is a traditional photographer's gallery website (of the most popular photographer in the world, only known by his alias 'John Doe'.)
-It has your usual photo gallery (with 24 curated pictures), it is responsive on mobile devices, has mouse (pc) specific support and animations, and is (nearly) 100% complete.
+It has your usual photo gallery (with 24 curated pictures), it is responsive on mobile devices, has mouse (pc) specific support and animations, persistent theme support (built with javascript and session storage) and is (nearly) 100% complete.

-It also has rudimentary theme support (black and white) that is persistent as you jump across pages (built with javascript and session storage).

 The github link: https://github.com/timotholt/sba